Praxis PLT 7-12 Principles Of Learning And Teaching – 3 Steps To Pass Quicker…

 When you are eager to begin teaching, the Praxis Professional Learning and Teaching (PLT) 7-12 should not stand in your way!

 There may be no easy way to pass, but there is a best way!

-For teachers who are looking to pass the Praxis PLT 7-12 (5624) the first time—or the second—the best way to ensure you pass is to use great test-taking research as you study, do Praxis practice test questions and take the actual exam!
+For teachers looking to pass the Praxis PLT 7-12 (5624) the first time—or the second time research shows you should do a lot more Praxis practice exams.

 Many potential teacher candidates don’t heed that advice.
 They try to take short-cuts and end up like these test-takers:

 - “I took the Praxis Principles of Learning and Teaching 7-12 twice. . .
 After studying I passed easily.
-I wish I would have purchased it [study manual] from the beginning, I had to wait a whole semester to finish because of this test”
+I wish I would have purchased it [Praxis study book] from the beginning, I had to wait a whole semester to finish because of this test”

 Don’t make the mistake of thinking that you’ve passed your classes, so you’ll pass this test.
 This test is on all of your classes COMBINED!
 You’ve been taking the tests AS YOU WERE TAKING EACH CLASS.
 This is different!